aavotins/C19_EM_LV20/README.md

 # C19_EM_LV20
 Covid-19 excess mortality in Latvia 2020

 This is a part of the analysis section related to the timing and the amount of excess deaths due to the Covid-19 (directly and indirectly) in Latvia 2020.
-Manuscript this is related to is **Excess mortality associated with the COVID-19 pandemic in Latvia: a population-level analysis of all-cause and noncommunicable disease deaths in 2020** by
+Manuscript this is related to is **Excess mortality associated with the COVID-19 pandemic in Latvia: a population-level analysis of all-cause and noncommunicable disease deaths in 2020** by:

 Inese Gobiņa (https://orcid.org/0000-0003-4546-491X),